EslamAhmed55/Rotary-Inverted-Pendulum/README.md

 ---

 ## Acknowledgments
-I would like to extend my heartfelt gratitude to **Eng.Ibrahim Abdelghafar** and **Eng.Mohab Ahmed Ali** for their invaluable guidance, support, and expertise throughout the project.
+I would like to extend my heartfelt gratitude to **Eng.Ahmed Farag** and **Eng.Ibrahim Abdelghafar** and **Eng.Mohab Ahmed Ali** for their invaluable guidance, support, and expertise throughout the project.
 Their assistance played a pivotal role in the successful completion of this work.